 You will be graded on the quality of your writing, the professionalism of your work’s appearance, the design and execution of your experiments and the degree of your understanding of the underlying science.

-Use somewhere between 20 g and 40 g of ice for this experiment.
+Use somewhere between 30 g and 50 g of ice for this experiment.
 Use from 100 mL of water to 200 mL of water.
 Keep the temperature of the water at the start of any experiment for this objective the same.
-In your data table record the amount of salt added to the water (0 g, 2 g, 5 g, etc.), the starting temperature of the water, the ending temperature of the water, and the amount of time it took for all of the ice to melt.
-Be prepared to repeat experiments!
-For example, try letting the ice melt in plain fresh water 2 or 3 times to be sure you are getting consistent results.
-Repeating experiments allows you to get an idea of how precise your methods are.
-Averaging the results of multiple experiments can compensate for random errors that can increase or decrease individual results.
+Stir gently, minimally and consistently from trial to trial.
+In your data table record the amount of salt added to the water (0 g, 2 g, 5 g, etc.), the starting temperature of the water (20°C or lower), the temperature at regular intervals (say, every 15 s), and the amount of time it took for all of the ice to melt.
+The maximum amount of salt that will likely easily dissolve is about 3% by mass.
+In 100 mL this is 3 g and in 200 mL this is 6 g.

 Write down what you are holding constant in the space below.
 Specify amounts.